endlessrequiem/textgenrnn-starter-code/README.md

 pip3 install textgenrnn
 ```

-You will also need to install TensorFlow (`pip3 install tensorflow` for CPU, `pip3 install tensorflow-gpu` for GPU).
+You will also need to install TensorFlow.
+(`pip3 install tensorflow` for CPU, or
+`pip3 install tensorflow-gpu` for GPU).

 Note that TensorFlow cannot currently be installed this way in Python 3.7; you'll have to use an earlier Python 3 version.

 You can view a demo of common features and model configuration options in [this Jupyter Notebook](/docs/textgenrnn-demo.ipynb).